SPF Properties of Natural Oils

 Many natural-based sunscreens already contain oil extracts, including almond, avocado, coconut, cottonseed, olive, peanut, sesame and soybean.
-Due to their hydrating properties, natural oils such as these, provide soothing and non-toxic relief to those with dry or hypersensitive skin caused by eczema, or following chemotherapy and/or radiotherapy Adding these oils to moisturisers not only enhances the nourishing properties, but also provides a small amount of daily sun protection.
+Due to their hydrating properties, natural oils such as these, provide soothing and non-toxic relief to those with dry or hypersensitive skin.
+It can be caused by eczema, or following chemotherapy and/or radiotherapy.
+Adding these oils to moisturisers not only enhances the nourishing properties, but also provides a small amount of daily sun protection.
 Almond oil, for example, has an SPF of almost 5.
 It is found in the Ozalys Soothing Care Soft Scalp Milk.
 Developed to soothe and moisturise the delicate skin of the scalp after hair loss, this product is ideal for use before, during and after sun exposure.

-Please note that whilst it is always advisable to use additional protective measures, such as a sunscreen with an SPF of at least 30, as well as hats and scarves, care should be taken when choosing a sunscreen.
-Those with hypersensitive skin should avoid sunscreens that contain chemical filters, such as oxybenzone and retinyl palmitate, as these compounds can penetrate the skin, producing free radicals and, ultimately, causing more damage to the underlying cells.
+Please note that whilst it is always advisable to use additional protective measures, such as a sunscreen with an SPF of at least 30.
+However, hats and scarves help, care should be taken when choosing a sunscreen.
+Those with hypersensitive skin should avoid sunscreens that contain chemical filters, such as oxybenzone and retinyl palmitate.
+As these compounds can penetrate the skin, producing free radicals and, ultimately, causing more damage to the underlying cells.
 Instead, select products designed for use on sensitive skin, which are free from harsh chemicals, yet still provide sufficient UV protection.

 - Kaur, C D, and Saraf, S. “In Vitro Sun Protection Factor Determination of Herbal Oils Used in Cosmetics.”
 Pharmacognosy Research, vol. 2, no. 1, Jan.
 2010, pp. 22–25., doi: 10.4103/0974-8490.60586.